 The seat tier problem.
 If you upgrade one Hub to Professional while keeping another at Starter, all your core seats are billed at the higher tier rate.
 Upgrading Marketing Hub to Professional while running Sales Hub at Starter means your Sales Hub users are charged at Professional rates regardless.

-Features locked behind expensive tiers
+Which features are locked behind expensive tiers?

 One of the consistent frustrations with HubSpot is that the features most SMEs actually need to get value from a CRM are not available until the Professional tier.
 To be specific: